SleepyFool-gh/Sleepy_macros/p-macro/readme.md

 &nbsp;

 ### Default behavior:
 Blocks of text enclosed by the `<<p>>` macro are individually wrapped in `<p>` elements.
 By default, it ignores lines with broken (unclosed) macros or HTML elements, but you can have the macro attempt to process these lines as well by supplying `true` as an argument.
+Whether you have `nobr` turned on or not does not affect the default behavior.

 &nbsp;